chrisgustafsson/footiekit-PP1/README.md

 * Devices used IPHONE 13, Samsung Galaxy S22, Desktop computer and laptop
 * Help from family and friends to test and get a first impression
 * Developer tools in Google Chrome
+* All links were thoroughly tested to make sure that they send the user to the right place